Did You Suffer Injury From an IVC Filter?

 How do I file an IVC filter lawsuit?

 The first step in filing an IVC filter lawsuit is to contact our office for a free case evaluation.
 Certain factors determine whether you are eligible to file an IVC filter lawsuit or participate in a class action IVC filter lawsuit.
 Some factors our attorneys will consider include the severity of your injuries; the side-effects you experienced; the IVC filter implant; and, when the IVC filter was implanted and/or removed.
 Our experienced IVC filter lawyers do everything within their power to obtain justice on your behalf for injuries sustained because of a defective IVC filter.

 Do You Need More Information About IVC Filter Lawsuits?

 Our IVC filter attorneys are accepting cases from all 50 states.
 If you or a loved one has suffered from a complication due to an IVC filter, we urge you to contact our office for a free case evaluation.
-You can contact NAME OF LAW FIRM by telephone at TELEPHONE NUMBER 24 hours a day.
+You can contact us by telephone 24 hours a day.

 Our experienced IVC filter lawyers will answer all of your questions about blood clot filter lawsuits and explain you can receive compensation for your injuries and damages from the IVC manufacturer.
 If a defective medical device has caused you harm, you deserve to be compensated for your losses.
 You have rights — let us protect those rights by filing an IVC lawsuit on your behalf.